The Suicide Squad (film): Original plans

 In August, Jared Leto was expected to reprise his role as the Joker from the first film, while production was not expected to begin until Smith completed his work on Aladdin (2019) and Gemini Man (2019) in late 2018.
 The next month, Gavin O'Connor was chosen to direct the film and co-write it with his writing partner Anthony Tambakis, based on his own vision.
 The character Black Adam was reportedly the main villain of O'Connor's script, with Dwayne Johnson already attached to that role for DC Films.
 Michael De Luca joined the film as a producer in January 2018, working with the first film's producer Charles Roven.
 David Bar Katz and Todd Stashwick were co-writing the film with O'Connor in June, and they had completed their draft by that September.
 O'Connor left the film by early October to focus on The Way Back (2020).
 This was reportedly out of frustration that Warner Bros. was already moving ahead with Birds of Prey (2020), a new Harley Quinn spin-off film with a similar story to the one he wrote for Suicide Squad 2.
-During the development process, the character Deathstroke appeared in four or five different version of the script to fight Deadshot.
-Joe Manganiello was attached to reprise his role as Deathstroke from Justice League (2017), and the experience left him feeling that he would never portray the character again until he was asked to return for Zack Snyder's Justice League (2021).
+Years later while promoting The Accountant 2 (2025), O'Connor clarified that he had written three-quarters of a screenplay that focused on a "father-daughter story" between Deadshot and his daughter Zoe when a new regime was established in DC and the filmmakers he was working with were replaced.
+Upon meeting new president Walter Hamada, he and his writing partner told him to wait until they finished the script to show it to him, but once they did a couple of weeks later, Hamada asked them to make it a comedy, which they declined because that was not what O'Connor agreed to do for the studio, so he ultimately left.
+During the development process, the character Deathstroke appeared in four or five different versions of the script to fight Deadshot.
+Joe Manganiello was attached to reprise his role as Deathstroke from Justice League (2017) and the experience left him feeling that he would never portray the character again until he was asked to return for Zack Snyder's Justice League (2021).